Clare O'Neil: Political career

-Cabinet Minister
+Cabinet minister

-Clare O'Neil has stated that Home Affairs must evolve to protect Australia's domestic security.
+O'Neil has stated that Home Affairs must evolve to protect Australia's domestic security.
 As Minister for Home Affairs and Minister for Cyber Security, O'Neil's focuses include improving Australia's response to natural disasters from climate change, improving Australia's cyber security, countering foreign interference, reforming Australia's migration system, national resilience and strengthening Australia's democracy.
 She has stated that Australia's migration system is broken and is not serving the needs of Australia, business or migrants.
 On 2 September 2022, she announced a comprehensive review of Australia's migration system to address existing challenges and set a new direction for the coming decades.
 This review is scheduled to report their results in early 2023.

-In Clare O'Neil's first six months as Minister for Cyber Security, Australia was subject to the Optus and Medibank cyber attacks which were at the time Australia's largest cyber attacks in Australia's history, within three weeks of each other.
-As a result from these cyber attacks, a new joint task force was created to "hack the hackers" and disrupt cyber attacks in Australia before they were committed.
+In O'Neil's first six months as Minister for Cyber Security, Australia was subject to the Optus and Medibank cyber attacks which were at the time Australia's largest cyber attacks in Australia's history, within three weeks of each other.
+As a result, from these cyber attacks, a new joint task force was created to "hack the hackers" and disrupt cyber attacks in Australia before they were committed.
 O'Neil has announced a comprehensive review of the Optus and Medibank cyber attacks to look at how Home Affairs can learn from these cyber attacks and what policy reform needs to be done.
 She has appointed a new expert advisory board to develop a new Cyber Security Strategy to improve Australia's national resilience to cyber threats and properly address the consequences of cyber incidents.
-Clare O'Neil was praised for leading the Albanese Government's response to the Optus and Medibank cyber attacks and her efforts to reform cyber security in Australia.
+O'Neil was praised for leading the Albanese Government's response to the Optus and Medibank cyber attacks and her efforts to reform cyber security in Australia.
 She was named 2022 Cybersecurity Person Of The Year by CyberCrime Magazine.

+In March 2024, O'Neil was criticised for allegedly verbally abusing the secretary of her department, causing the secretary to leave her office in tears.

+In May 2024, O'Neill faced calls to resign following the bashing of an elderly woman by a detainee released from immigration detention.